tenpy/tenpy/doc/intro/npc.rst

 Introduction to combine_legs, split_legs and LegPipes
 -----------------------------------------------------

-Often, it is necessary to "combine" multiple legs into one: for example to perfom a SVD, a tensor needs to be viewed as a matrix.
+Often, it is necessary to "combine" multiple legs into one: for example to perform a SVD, a tensor needs to be viewed as a matrix.
 For a flat array, this can be done with ``np.reshape``, e.g., if ``A`` has shape ``(10, 3, 7)`` then ``B = np.reshape(A, (30, 7))`` will
 result in a (view of the) array with one less dimension, but a "larger" first leg.
 By default (``order='C'``), this results in ::